robincornett/genesis-accessible/readme.txt

 == Changelog ==

 = 1.4.0 =
-* remove 404 support (removed from Genesis Framework)
+* remove 404 support (removed from Genesis Framework in version 3.0)
 * remove support for old versions of Genesis

 = 1.3.1 =